-

 What is data cleaning?

-Data cleaning is the act of sifting through your data to detect and correct inaccuracies or any corrupted elements – thus improving data quality.
+Data cleaning is the act of sifting through your data to detect and correct irrelevant data or any corrupted elements – thus improving data quality.
 It is especially valuable for digital marketers who are combining performance data from multiple sources.
 It is part of the overall data management process.

 So who does data cleaning?
 Having data analysts and experts to hand is ideal when you’re digging into data sets – but it’s not a strict requirement when it comes to data cleaning.
 Ultimately, the level of expertise needed for cleaning data depends on the complexity of the dataset and the specific cleaning tasks involved.
 While a data analyst or data scientist may excel in performing advanced data cleaning tasks, simpler cleaning tasks can often be handled by individuals with basic data manipulation skills using tools like spreadsheets or specialized software packages.